Skip to Content

 Under direct sunlight, you will notice your plant’s leaves developing burns or permanent yellow marks on the leaves from which it will never recover.

-To maintain a balance between shade and light, you should turn your plant more often so that all leaves receive the same exposure to light.
+To balance shade and light, you should turn your plant more often so that all leaves receive the same exposure to sunlight.

 How Much Humidity Does Monstera Need?